 Hamburg, Germany’s second-largest city, has a maritime flair.
 Walk along the “Landungsbrücken”, picnic at the river Elbe or take a boat trip in the “Speicherstadt”.
 At night, stop at the bars and clubs in the legendary nightlife district “St. Pauli” or the “Schanzenviertel”, visit the “Elbphilharmonie” or watch musicals.
-Thanks to 18 higher education institutions you will meet students everywhere.
+Thanks to many higher education institutions you will meet students everywhere.

 One thing in advance: regardless of the time of day, people in Germany's second-largest city usually greet each other with the words "Moin moin".